Kridershot/telegram-apartment-bot/README.md

-Simple Python Telegram bot for receiving messages and sending to chat
+Simple Python Telegram bot for receiving messages and sending in to specific chat.

-packages: python-telegram-bot
+Deployed on Yandex Cloud serverless functions